 Serious eye infections or vision loss is possible, especially with intravitreal administration.
 Complications can include retinal detachment, bacterial infections, or other conditions.
 If you experience vision loss, blurry vision, eye pain or discomfort, contact your physician immediately.

-Injection Site Pain
+Injection Site Reactions

-The area where the medication is injected may feel sore for a few hours or days after the Avastin injection.
+The area where the medication is infused may feel sore for a few hours or days after the Avastin infusion.
 This may also be accompanied by mild bruising, swelling, or redness at the injection site.
 These pains can be controlled using over-the-counter painkillers like Tylenol or Motrin, but usually, they will resolve on their own within a few days.
 Consult your doctor or pharmacist prior to starting any new therapies.

 Dizziness, Fatigue, or Headache